microsoft/microsoft-ui-xaml/specs/xaml-resource-references-tracing-spec.md

 ## DebugSettings.IsXamlResourceReferenceTracingEnabled Property

-Gets or sets a value that indicates whether to engage the XAML resource reference tracing feature of Microsoft Visual Studio when the app runs.
+Gets or sets a value that indicates whether to raise the `XamlResourceReferenceFailed` event when a Xaml resource lookup fails.

 ```c#
 public bool IsXamlResourceReferenceTracingEnabled { get; set; }